Gastón Gaudio: 2007

 Gaudio started 2007 poorly and lost eight consecutive matches stretching back to 2006, before recording a victory over Luis Horna, who retired from the match with a strained hamstring.
 Gaudio followed up with a conventional win against Juan Pablo Guzmán, before losing to former world No. 1 Juan Carlos Ferrero in the quarterfinals of Acapulco.
 At the French Open, he won his first-round match against Marc Gicquel (he lost to him the previous year) in five sets.
 He was to face former world No. 1, Lleyton Hewitt, seeded 14th for the tournament, and won the first two sets.
 Despite the lead, however, Hewitt fought back and won the next three sets, thus the match.
 As a result, Gaudio's ranking dropped to No. 99.
 In late 2007, Gaudio's ATP ranking had fallen to No. 180.
-During the second part of the year, he started to play clay-court Challenger events in Europe to attempt to rebuild his career, but he suffered an ankle injury while playing in the Napoli Challenger.
+During the second part of the year, he started to play clay-court Challenger events in Europe to attempt to rebuild his career, but he suffered an ankle injury while playing in the Naples Challenger.